hdpe/bowman/README.md

 ## But, in real life... ##

 Obviously the above example is pretty contrived, as the same result could be achieved just by using the original `@Entity` class and Spring's `RestTemplate`.
-See the tests in `sdr-client-test-it` for the more worthwhile demonstrations of this tool described below.
+See the tests in `hal-client-test-it` for the more worthwhile demonstrations of this tool described below.

 ### Assocations ###